dmarcoux/elixir_templates/README.md

 ## nix-shell for Elixir and Phoenix

-Development environment for Elixir/Phoenix projects which relies on [Nix](https://github.com/NixOS/nix), a purely functional and cross-platform package manager.
+Reproducible development environment for Elixir/Phoenix projects which relies on [Nix](https://github.com/NixOS/nix), a purely functional and cross-platform package manager.

-To make this fully reproducible, it should rely on the Nix package for Rebar3.
-Somehow, Phoenix cannot find Rebar3 even though it's in $PATH.
-It's good enough for now...

 ### Usage